GaloisInc/jvm-verifier/doc/jss-usage.md

 -o *ARGS*, \--opts=*ARGS*
 :   Specify the space-delimited list of arguments to pass to the
     main() method.

+-u, \--usesaw
+:   Use the SAWCore backend instead of the default word backend

+-x, \--xlate
+:   Print the symbolic AST translation and exit

+\--startdebugger
+:   Break and enter the JSS debugger when running the main method

 -V, \--version
 :   Print out the version of the simulator.